-A cyber attack is any attempt to gain unauthorized access to a computer, computing system or computer network with the intent to cause damage.
+A cyber attack is any malicious attempt to gain unauthorized access to a computer, computing system or computer network with the intent to cause damage.
 Cyber attacks aim to disable, disrupt, destroy or control computer systems or to alter, block, delete, manipulate or steal the data held within these systems.

 Why do cyber attacks happen?

 Cyber attacks are designed to cause damage.
 They can have various objectives, including the following:

 Financial gain.
 Cybercriminals launch most cyber attacks, especially those against commercial entities, for financial gain.
 These attacks often aim to steal sensitive data, such as customer credit card numbers or employee personal information, which the cybercriminals then use to access money or goods using the victims' identities.